MeaneyLab/PRSoS/README.md

                         Specify how many header lines to ignore in the sample file.
 Default is 2, which assumes that the sample IDs start on the third line.
-  --pheno PHENO_FILE
-                        Specify the path to the data file for the phenotype.
-                        It is assumed that the phenotype data is organized in the same order as the samples in the genotype file.
-  --pheno_delim "PHENO_DELIM"
-                        Specify the delimiter for the phenotype data file.
-                        Default is comma.
-Set quotation marks around the delimiter when applied.
-  --pheno_no_header     Specify whether the phenotype has a header row.
-  --pheno_columns PHENO_COLUMN1 PHENO_COLUMN2 PHENO_COLUMN3 ...
-                        Column number(s) in the phenotype file that contain the phenotype data.
-Multiple column numbers can be specified to conduct regression with multiple phenotypes, with first column being 0.
-Default is 0.
-  --covar_columns COVAR_COLUMN1 COVAR_COLUMN2 COVAR_COLUMN3 ...
-                        Column number(s) in the phenotype file that contain the covariate data.
-Multiple column numbers can be specified to conduct regression with multiple covariates, with first column being 0.
-No column number is set as default.
   --thresholds THRESHOLD1 THRESHOLD2 THRESHOLD3 ...
                         The p-value thresholds that filters which SNPs are used from the GWAS.
 Specifying the p-values simply by